Empirical Welfare Maximization with Constraints: Monte Carlo Simulations

 \subsection{Simulation results}

 Table \ref{tab:Asymptotic-properties-of} compares the performance of various statistical rules $\widehat{g}$ through 500 Monte Carlo iterations.
 At each iteration, I randomly draw observations from the OHIE sample to form a random sample.
 I simulate with the same sample size as the original sample to hold the amount of sampling uncertainty constant.
-Given the random sample, I collect eligibility criteria chosen by each of following statistical rules: \begin{itemize} \item sample-analog rule $\widehat{g}_{s}$. \item mistake-controlling rule $\widehat{g}_{prob}$ with critical value $c_{\alpha}$ described in Section \ref{sec:Controlling-the-Mistake} ($\alpha$ is set to 5\%.) \item trade-off rule $\widehat{g}_{r}$ with trade-off coefficient $\bar{\lambda}$ described in Section \ref{subsec:Controlling-the-trade-offs}. \end{itemize} I evaluate the welfare function and the budget function $\left(W_{}(g;P),B(g;P)\right)$ for a given criterion in the original OHIE sample.
-Averages over 500 iterations provide simulation evidence on the asymptotic properties of the above statistical rules, as shown in Table \ref{tab:Asymptotic-properties-of}.
+Given the random sample, I collect eligibility policies chosen by each of the following statistical rules: \begin{itemize} \item sample-analog rule $\widehat{g}_{\text{sample}}$, \item modified sample-analog rule $\gmistake$ described in Theorem \ref{thm: uniform size} with $\alpha$ set to 5\%, \item trade-off rule $\widehat{g}_{\text{tradeoff}}$ with $\bar{\lambda}=1$ and $r=\$ 60,000$, same as the empirical illustration as explained in Equation~\eqref{eq:OHIE tradeoff}. \end{itemize} I evaluate the welfare function and the budget function $\left(W_{}(g;P),B(g;P)\right)$ for a given policy in the original OHIE sample.
+Averages over 500 iterations provide simulation evidence on the properties of the above statistical rules, as shown in Table \ref{tab:Asymptotic-properties-of}.

-Row 1 of Table \ref{tab:Asymptotic-properties-of} illustrates that it is possible for all three statistical rule $\widehat{g}$ to select infeasible criteria.
-A lower probability of selecting infeasible criteria suggests the rule is closer to achieving asymptotic feasibility.
-Proposition \ref{prop: EWM no ptwise mistake} describes distributions where the sample-analog rule $\widehat{g}_{s}$ is not asymptotic feasible.
-In the distribution calibrated to the OHIE sample, the sample-analog rule $\widehat{g}_{s}$ might not be asymptotically feasible, either, as it can select infeasible eligibility criteria in 19.4\% of the draws.
-In contrast, Theorem \ref{thm: uniform size} guarantees that the mistake-controlling rule $\widehat{g}_{prob}$ selects infeasible eligibility criteria in less than 5\% of the draws, regardless of the distribution.
-Simulation confirms such guarantee as the mistakes only happen 8\% of the time.
+Row 1 of Table \ref{tab:Asymptotic-properties-of} illustrates that it is possible for all three statistical rule $\widehat{g}$ to select infeasible policies.
+A lower probability of selecting infeasible policies suggests the rule is closer to achieving asymptotic feasibility.
+In the distribution calibrated to the OHIE sample, the original sample-analog rule $\widehat{g}_{\text{sample}}$ might not be asymptotically feasible as it can select infeasible eligibility policies in 10.2\% of the draws.
+In contrast, Theorem \ref{thm: uniform size} guarantees that a simple modification $\widehat{g}_{\alpha=5\%}$ selects infeasible eligibility policies in less than 5\% of the draws, regardless of the distribution.
+Simulation confirms such guarantee as the mistakes only happen 0.2\% of the time.